BRChatman/Azure---Resource-Group-and-Virtual-Machine-Creation/README.md

 <img src="https://i.imgur.com/i50YStC.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
-As you can tell by the top of this screen that there are a lot of different tabs to customize your Virtual Machine, if you have configurations that you want to use do so now.
-Unless you understand how to configure a virtual machine its best to use the preset values presented. *Note most common changes that are made are to the networking tab.
+As you can tell by the top of this screen that there are a lot of different tabs to customize your Virtual Machine, if you have configurations that you want to use do so now. **WARNING!!!** Unless you understand how to configure a virtual machine it's best to use the preset values presented. *Note most common changes that are made are to the networking tab.
 <img src="https://i.imgur.com/oMBMRSC.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <img src="https://i.imgur.com/ChGrJZ1.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 The first task on this tab is to select a virtual network, your resource group you just created is the default option the system will use unless there is another or you want to create one.
-The subnet and the public ip will be created for you.
+The subnet and the public ip will be created for you as well.
 If you have followed the steps you are able to press review and create.
 <img src="https://i.imgur.com/zRrNkGj.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <p>
-If you have followed the steps and descriptions you will see this next screen and then you are ready to create you virtual machine.
+Once accepted you will see this next screen and then you are ready to create your virtual machine if there are no changes needed select create.
 <img src="https://i.imgur.com/PVkxRXO.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 Once you have selected create you will see this screen and at this time Azure is creating your Virtual Machine, plug-ins